JedeDChicken/AI_Waste_Segregator/README.md

 # Waste Segregator into Plastic, Glass, Metal

+*This is a classifier-type AI model that categorizes an image into either plastic, glass, or metal waste.
+It is derived from the MobileNet V3 model.
+This is a component of a bigger project that's still under development, and it will be run in a Raspberry Pi 4 4GB with a Raspberry Pi camera module.

 *Transfer learning with mobilenet_v3- https://www.kaggle.com/models/google/mobilenet-v3/TensorFlow2/large-075-224-feature-vector/1

 *This is actually a component of a bigger project that's still under development (requires funding)